-If your company’s brainstorming sessions end up with poor results, then it’s time to branch out and try some of these effective techniques.
+If your company’s brainstorming techniques end up with poor results, then it’s time to branch out and try some of these effective brainstorming techniques.
 Your employees might just come up with some excellent money making ideas.

 Staying inside is anathema to coming up with creative ideas.
 Your employees face the same four walls, day in and day out.
 This makes creativity hard to come by.
-If you really want them to come with some great brainstorming results, then you need to encourage employees to step outside of the box literally.
+If you really want them to come up with some great brainstorming techniques, then you need to encourage employees to literally step outside the box.

 For example, if you’re trying to develop a new product, have them go to the store and look at existing models.
 Or just let them spend some time walking around outside before the session begins.
 This physical energy often awakens mental creativity and boosts productivity.

 2. Write down ideas no matter how crazy they seem

 This is one of the most popular brainstorming techniques.

 Sometimes one idea leads to another—even if that first idea is unreasonable and rather off the wall.
 However, if you don’t write these ideas down, they might be easily forgotten.
 It doesn’t matter what you write them down on; everything from a large whiteboard to a piece of paper or even a shared Google document will work.

 What matters is that they’ll be saved for people to use later.
 You never know what might develop.
 The more ideas, the better, even if some of them seem outlandish at first.